giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

 ## Minimal worker node instance type

-Relying on autoscaling may have an effect on the instance type you should use for your cluster.
+Relying on autoscaling may have an effect on the instance type you should use for your cluster, due to the way the autoscaler decides when to remove a node, as described above.
-To illustrate this more detail, it is helpful to explain how the autoscaler determines whether a node is needed or not.

-The autoscaler periodically calculates the utilization of a node based on CPU and memory requests of all running pods, compared to the node's total capacity.

-**Note:** this means that your pods need sensible CPU and memory requests in order to inform the autoscaler about the actual node utilization.

-The current utilization is compared to a configurable _utilization threshold_, which is {{% autoscaler_utilization_threshold %}} by default.
-If the utilization is below the threshold, the autoscaler decides to remove the node.
-If it's above, it will keep the node.

 With the services required to run a cluster, like DNS, kube-proxy, ingress and others, each node has a baseline utilization, even before you start your first workloads.
-With small instance types, e. g. only 2 CPU cores, the utilization of an otherwise empty node can already be above {{% autoscaler_utilization_threshold %}}.
+With small instance types, e. g. only 1 CPU core, the utilization of an otherwise empty node can already be above {{% autoscaler_utilization_threshold %}}.
 Using such a small instance type with the default utilization threshold of {{% autoscaler_utilization_threshold %}} would result in a cluster that would never get scaled down, effectively running unused worker nodes.

-For down-scaling to work, utilization threshold and instance type have to fit together.
+For automatic down-scaling to work, utilization threshold and instance type have to fit together.
-You yourself can select an appropriate instance type when creating a cluster.
-We recommend to use types with at least 4 CPU cores for autoscaling clusters.
+The default worker nodes instance type for AWS (`{{% default_aws_instance_type %}}`) and the default utilization threshold ({{% autoscaler_utilization_threshold %}}) are adjusted so that down-scaling should work as expected.

-In addition, the Giant Swarm support team can also customize the utilization threshold for you.
-Setting the value to e. g.
-60% could cause the autoscaler to remove a node with higher utilization.
+If you decide to run larger instance types, you may ask the Giant Swarm support team to adjust the utilization threshold of a particular cluster for you.

+## Ingress controller replicas

+Currently, the number of ingress controller replicas deployed to an cluster ...

+TODO

 ## Further restrictions